 However, a fantastic option is to buy your tickets online.
 With an app Jakdojade.pl (App Store or Google Play) that is operating in most of the big cities in Poland, you can easily open your virtual wallet (it is Apple Pay and Google Pay integrated, so just one click) and charge it with prepaids anytime you want.
 In that case you just need to look for the vehicle number (usually something like RB424, not to confuse with the line number!) that is always placed inside just above the door you entered and write it down when you “stamp” the new ticket in your app.
 It’s a perfect option if you are planning to visit multiple cities in this country.
 Also, Jakdojade.pl is the best navigation app for almost all public transportation in Poland - apart from city trams and buses, it also includes PKP intercity trains and allows you to buy ticket for those too!

 Since common internet access made a true revolution to the way we travel and commute now, it gives you many alternatives in Kraków.
 Not to mention car rental, there are two pretty cheap car sharing companies here, known as Traficar and Panek.
-Both have many cars around the whole city, but it only makes sense if you are planning to leave the city centre (otherwise you will spend half of your holidays in packed one-way narrow streets here and pay a fortune for parking).
-Please mind that using their apps requires sharing and scanning your ID/driving licence that must be also verified so it is better to deal with it in advance.
-The verification usually takes less than an hour, but can sometimes last up to 24 hours so don’t leave it until the last moment, just in case.
+Both have many cars around the whole city, but it only makes sense if you are planning to leave the city centre (otherwise you will spend half of your holidays in packed one-way narrow streets).
+Please mind that using their apps requires sharing and scanning your ID/driving licence that must be also verified, so it is better to deal with it in advance.
+The verification usually takes less than an hour, but can sometimes last up to 24 hours, so don’t leave it until the last moment, just in case.
 Apart from that using them is a blast, you just come to the nearest car, scan the QR code and the vehicle is yours, from a couple of minutes to several days for a low cost of around 70 PLN per 24 hours plus 1 PLN per kilometre.
+Also, the parking fees in the city centres are covered by both systems!
 (Pssst!
 Some of us have sold our car and only use those!)

 As many cities nowadays, Kraków is full of electric scooters.
 The most popular providers here are Bolt and Lime.
 However, they have to follow several restrictions like speed limit and the fact that they have to be parked in special areas, so please check your destination with your app first.